Executive Self-Defense Instructor

 Principles-first.
 Not techniques-first.

 The standard self-defense program hands you a catalog of moves and trusts you to eventually see the pattern beneath them.
 I invert that order.
-The work begins with the irreducible principles that govern physical confrontation: positional hierarchy, structure and base, control before force, the relationship between distance and danger.
+The work begins with first-principles that govern physical confrontation: positional hierarchy, structure and base, control before force, the relationship between distance and danger.
 Once those principles are internalized, techniques become applications of something already understood rather than isolated memorizations.

 The result is capability that holds when conditions change: against a larger opponent, in an unfamiliar environment, under the kind of stress that makes rehearsed techniques evaporate.
 Principles don't evaporate.
 They are the foundational in business and in life.